apache/trafficcontrol/docs/source/api/server_server_capabilities.rst

 Request Structure
 -----------------
 :serverId:         The server's ID to associate
-:serverCapability: The :term:`Server Capability`'s name to associate
+:serverCapability: The Server Capability's name to associate

 .. code-block:: http
 	:caption: Request Example